MicrosoftDocs/sql-docs/docs/relational-databases/performance/monitoring-performance-by-using-the-query-store.md

 ### Use the Query Store Page in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)]

-1. In Object Explorer, right-click a database, and then click **Properties**.
+1. In Object Explorer, right-click a database, and then select **Properties**.

    > [!NOTE]
    > Requires at least version 16 of [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)].